Royal Prussian Army of the Napoleonic Wars: French invasion of Russia

+Wars of Liberation

 The Iron Cross was introduced as a military decoration by King Frederick William III in 1813.
-After the publication of his On War, Clausewitz became a widely studied philosopher of war.

-Wars of Liberation

-The Prussian, and later German General Staff, which developed out of meetings of the Great Elector with his senior officers and the informal meeting of the Napoleonic Era reformers, was formally created in 1814.
+The Prussian, and later German General Staff, which developed out of meetings of the Great Elector with his senior officers and the informal meeting of the Napoleonic era reformers, was formally created in 1814.
 In the same year Boyen and Grolman drafted a law for universal conscription, by which men would successively serve in the standing army, the Landwehr, and the local Landsturm until the age of 39.
-Troops of the 136,000-strong standing army served for three years and were in the reserves for two, while militiamen of the 163,000-strong Landwehr served a few weeks annually for seven years.} Boyen and Blücher strongly supported the 'civilian army' of the Landwehr, which was to unite military and civilian society, as an equal to the standing army.
+Troops of the 136,000-strong standing army served for three years and were in the reserves for two, while militiamen of the 163,000-strong Landwehr served a few weeks annually for seven years.
+Boyen and Blücher strongly supported the 'civilian army' of the Landwehr, which was to unite military and civilian society, as an equal to the standing army.